minju412/virtualMemory/README.md

 	- No more than six pages

 - Git repository (10 bonus pts)
-	- Register http URL and with a deploy token and password.
+	- Register http/https URL and with a deploy token and password.
 	- Start the repository by cloning this repository.
+	- Make sure your repository is private.
-	- Make sure the token is valid through June 15 (due + 3 slip days + 1 day)
+	- Also, make sure the token is valid through June 15 (due + 3 slip days + 1 day)

 - *THE INSTRUCTOR WILL NOT ANSWER THE QUESTIONS ABOUT THOSE ALREADY SPECIFIED ON THE HANDOUT.*
 - *QUESTIONS OVER EMAIL WILL BE IGNORED UNLESS IT CONCERNS YOUR PRIVACY.*